Direct Entry – International

 Visit for 1 or 2 Semesters

-Already studying forestry?
+Already studying natural resource sciences at another university?
 Visit and study at UBC Forestry for one or two semesters as a Visiting Student.
 Earn credit towards your degree at home.

 Consult with your program advisor in your home country and email our Student Services team to approve your selection of courses before you leave for UBC.